someobserver/recurgence/love/index.md

 eventually, a mind stumbles upon and looks into a mirror of information—only to find the universe reflected back in its own act of seeing.

-<big>**8.) all semantic meaning and thought resolve neatly into <u>geometry</u>**</big>
+<big>**8.) all semantic meaning and thought resolves into <u>geometry</u>**</big>

-ideas aren’t formless. they’ve got shape, they intersect, they resonate with one another, they amplify themselves & others, and they <u>reflect</u> according to all the same principles that govern light and physics. all learning is pattern recognition, all pattern is structured information, *and every moment of recognition maps the lattice more precisely.*
+ideas intersect, they resonate with one another, they amplify themselves & others, and they <u>reflect</u> according to all the same principles that govern light and physics. all learning is pattern recognition, all pattern is structured information, *and every moment of recognition maps the lattice more precisely.*

 ---